 Apparatus

-We programmed all stimuli in Unity 2020.14.3.
+We programmed all stimuli in Unity 2020.3.30f1.
 Given the on-going COVID-19 pandemic, some participants who are owners of head-mounted VR devices (HMDs) are tested in the safety of their home.
 Our experiment is compatible with all major modern HMDs.
-If it is safely possible and an ethics approval is granted, we might also test some participants in person.
-For these participants, we use an Vive Pro Eye.
+To minimize variability introduced by the use of different HMDs, each program we use to present stimuli limits both the horizontal and the vertical field of view to 80°.
+We don’t expect there to be relevant differences in frame rate, as Unity caps the frame rate at 60 Hz.
+Our programs are, further, much less demanding in processing power than any VR application remote participants are likely to run; that is, frame rate dropping below 60 Hz should occur almost never.
+If it is safely possible and an ethics approval is granted, we might also test some participants in person in our laboratory.
+For these participants, we will use an VIVE Pro Eye.

 Participants and Recruitment

 We recruit participants with HMDs in their possession online for them to perform the experiment in their homes.
 Recruitment occurs through social media (such as Twitter, Facebook, and Reddit).
 Some remote participants might also be recruited through the professional recruitment service XpertVR.
 Since recruiting participants with VR equipment at home is not trivial, we might also rely on York University participant pools to recruit participants for in-person testing.
 In this case, all applicable guidelines for safe face-to-face testing are fulfilled and exceeded.
 Participants receive a monetary compensation of 45 CAD for participation in the experiment; participants recruited through the York University participant pools may receive course credit instead of a monetary compensation.
-All participants are screened for stereo-blindness with a custom Unity program (downloadable here, on GitHub) in which participants have to distinguish the relative depth of two objects that are matched in retinal size.
+All participants are screened for stereo-blindness with a custom Unity program (downloadable on GitHub: https://github.com/b-jorges/Stereotest) in which participants have to distinguish the relative depth of two objects that are matched in retinal size.
 Participants are only included if they answer correctly on 16 out of 20 trials.
 The simulated disparity is 200 arcsec.
 While this allows only for a coarse assessment of the participants’ stereovision, our experiment is not critically dependent on a high stereoacuity.
 We test 20 men and 20 women (see Power Analysis).
 The experiment was approved by the local ethics committee and is conducted in accordance with the Declaration of Helsinki.

 Stimulus